ajy0127/soc2_report_reviewer/docs/DEPLOYMENT_GUIDE.md

    - `--environment`: Environment name (dev, test, prod) (default: dev)
    - `--email`: Email address for notifications
    - `--s3-bucket`: S3 bucket for CloudFormation artifacts (optional)
+   - `--skip-layer`: Skip creating a Lambda Layer (not recommended)

-3. The script will:
+4. The script will:
    - Create a CloudFormation stack in your AWS account
+   - Build and deploy a Lambda Layer for binary dependencies
+   - Deploy the Lambda function code
-   - Deploy the necessary AWS resources (Lambda, S3, etc.)
+   - Configure all necessary AWS resources (S3, IAM, etc.)
-   - Configure the services to work together

-4. Wait for the deployment to complete.
+5. Wait for the deployment to complete.
 This typically takes 5-10 minutes.

 ## Step 4: Upload a SOC2 Report for Analysis